AMWA-TV/is-09/README.md

 # [Work In Progress] AMWA IS-09 NMOS System API

-AMWA IS-09 NMOS System API allows an NMOS Node to find information that allows it to start, or re-start, in a well defined way that is consistent with the environment it's running it.
+The NMOS System API allows an NMOS Node (also known as a "Media Node") to find Resources that are common across a system.
+This enables the Node to start, or re-start, in a well defined way that is consistent with the environment it's running in.

 ## Getting started